oskarengstrom/sage-ui/README.md

 ### NPM Link

-Currently, there's some bug with NPM Link, so you must uninstall the dependency beofre linking can work.

-In the package project, run `npm link`.
+1. In the package project, run `npm link`.

-In the reciever project, run `npm link @oskarengstrom/sage-ui`
+2. In the reciever project, run `npm link @oskarengstrom/sage-ui`

-In the reciever project, add this to `next.config.json`:
+3. In the reciever project, add this to `next.config.json`:

 ```
 const path = require("path")